-Without PGP the emails sent to an alias are forwarded by SimpleLogin as-is to your mailbox, leaving anyone in-between or your email service able to read your emails.
+Without PGP, the emails sent to an alias are forwarded by SimpleLogin as-is to your mailbox, leaving anyone in-between or your email service being able to read your emails.

 With PGP enabled, all emails arrived at SimpleLogin are encrypted with your public key before being forwarded to your mailbox.

 As emails are not stored on SimpleLogin, only you can read your emails.

 If you upload your PGP public key on SimpleLogin, only you can now read the emails sent to your aliases.